Delivering innovation to schools, businesses, and government organizations across the US since 1977

 Innovation Since 1977

 A&E Office Machines (A&E) was founded in 1977 by Adam Crappel, Jr. The technology has changed over the years, but A&E’s mission has remained the same: Provide customers with the most technologically advanced products and first-class service at cost-effective prices.
+In other words, big city tech with a small town touch.

 A&E was ahead of its time in 1977 and continues to be an innovator in its field.
 In the late 1970s and early 1980s, A&E added square and pi keys to the calculators it sold to engineering firms.
 In doing so, A&E transformed basic calculators into high level mathematics tools.
 Today, A&E is a leader in interactive board technology.
 The A&E Touch—A&E’s own interactive board—is faster, clearer, more responsive, and more user-friendly than any other interactive board on the market.
 The A&E Touch, as well as other interactive boards, can be enhanced by the A&E App Box, which enables interactive boards to operate with even greater speed and efficiency.